webaverse/docs/docs/dev-guides/10-xr-details-api.md

 An overview of XRPackages and the `manifest.json` file is provided in [the XRPackage Overview](./1-xrpackage-overview.md).

-This page details the API of the `xr_details` field, which allows you to provide further details about how a package should be treated by a compatible runtime.
+This page details the API of the `xr_details` field, which allows you to provide further details about how a package should be treated by Webaverse.

 Each heading below corresponds to the _optional_ key in the `xr_details` object of your XRPackage `manifest.json`.